The story of The Libertines' What a Waster

 What a Waster

-Apparently dubbed by Pete Doherty as "the most self-explanatory song in the history of pop," the expletive-driven song conjures up images of a woman who appears to have fallen on hard times, but spends what she does have irresponsibly as it goes "straight up her nose".
+Apparently dubbed by Doherty as "the most self-explanatory song in the history of pop," the expletive-driven song conjures up images of a woman who appears to have fallen on hard times, but spends what she does have irresponsibly as it goes "straight up her nose".

-Despite this, What a Waster didn't even feature on the original UK edition of the band's debut album, Up The Bracket, which was produced by Suede guitarist Bernard Butler, and released on 14th October the same year.
+Despite this, What a Waster didn't even feature on the original UK edition of the band's debut album, Up The Bracket, which was produced by Suede guitarist Bernard Butler and released on 14th October the same year.

 - The Libertines thank fans as All Quiet On The Eastern Esplanade album scores UK No.1